vickneee/myDiamonds/README.md

 # My Web Development Resources 💎

-This is a small project about My Web Development resources. 📃
+This is a small project about my web development resources. 📃

 If you like that small project, give it a ⭐.